Porto in winter: The most beautiful sights and many surprises

 Take the cable car from Porto to Vila Nova de Gaia for port wine tasting

-With tired feet we decided to take the cable car.
-The trip was quite cheap and the tickets included a tasting of the famous port wine.
+With tired feet, we decided to take the cable car.
+The ride was quite inexpensive, and the tickets even included a tasting of the famous port wine.
 Incidentally, the cable car also offers a perfect view of Vila Nova de Gaia, the center of port wine production.
-We were able to relax in a rustic winery with live music and a fireplace.
+We were able to relax in a charming wine cellar with live music and by the fireplace.

 The famous historical tram in Porto